NaeemF-ng/open-ports-services-personalproject2/README.md

 • Misconfigurations can expose manager panels or allow .WAR file uploads that lead to RCE (Remote Code Execution).
 I actually completed a challenge on TryHackMe regarding this — I’ll probably publish the writeup for it.
 • It usually has weak/default credentials

+## Lessons Learned
+• How service versions can directly map to vulnerabilities
+• The importance of different argument usage within nmap
+• Why enumeration and is the foundation of an attack